(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 There are several reasons:

 - All work completed in this field was project-based.
-To keep the business going, the HR consulting team constantly applied for projects and tried to win them with no real differentiator.
-It comes as no surprise that the win rate was relatively low, given the deadly competition in the HR consultancy space;
+To keep the business going, the HR consulting team consistently pursued projects and tried to win them with no real differentiator.
+It comes as no surprise that the win rate was relatively low, given the deadly competition in the HR consultancy space.

-- Because it was so much work to win every new project, the overall cost of acquisition was high;
+- Because winning every new project was so much work, the overall client acquisition cost was high.

 - This all led to an unreliable pipeline.
-It was close to impossible to accurately forecast the pipeline of work and revenue from this side of the business, which made resource allocation all the more difficult;
+It was close to impossible to accurately forecast the pipeline of work and revenue on this side of the business, making resource allocation all the more difficult.

 - Finally, to compete, the consulting leader who headed this part of the business consistently offered discounts, which contributed to the poor margins and profitability.